spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 # Add a Backup Location using the Security Token Service

-This how-to guide provides instructions for adding a backup location in Palette using AWS's on-demand temporary security credentials service, the Security Token Service (STS).
+This how-to guide provides instructions for adding a backup location in Palette using AWS's dynamic credentials service, the Security Token Service (STS).
 Platte supports the STS authentication method only when both the following conditions are met:
 <br />

 1. Your Palette instance is hosted in AWS.
 If you use Palette SaaS or have a self-hosted Palette deployed in AWS, you will get the STS option while adding a backup location.
 In all other cases, Palette does not support the STS method.